pagliares/category-management-bluevelvet-music-store-/README.md

-# Term assignment: Front-end web application for managing product categories in the Bluevelvet Music Store.
+# Term assignment: Full-stack web application for managing product categories in the Bluevelvet Music Store.

 A front-end web application for managing product categories in the BlueVelvet Music Store, built using vanilla HTML, CSS, and JavaScript.